EnochPoon/Python-Course/01_intro/README.md

 You just used the `print` function, which outputs whatever is passed inside the brackets in one line to the console(values passed inside the brackets are called **arguments**).

-**Important note:** When you used the shell to evaluate expressions, the resulting values are *returned*.
+<b class="important-note">Important Note:</b> When you used the shell to evaluate expressions, the resulting values are *returned*.
 However, though they may appear very similar, *printing* a value is *not* the same as *returning* a value.
 In other words, these two are different:
 ```
 >>> 3 + 5
 >>> print(3 + 5)